Topologically singular points in the moduli space of Riemann surfaces: Introduction

 Let $M$ be a manifold and $p:M\rightarrow N$ be a regular branched covering; $N$ has then a structure of (good) orbifold.
 The set of singular values of $p$ is called the branch locus and it is the image by $p$ of the fixed points of automorphisms of the covering $p$; it consists of both ordinary manifold points and of points we call topologically singular points, meaning that they do not admit a neighbourhood homeomorphic to a ball.
 Note that all the points outside the branch locus are manifold points.

 We shall assume, all over this paper, that $g$ is an integer $\geq2$.
 The moduli space $\mathcal{M}_{g}$ of surfaces of genus $g$ is endowed with the structure of an orbifold given by the Teichm\"{u}ller space $\mathbb{T}_{g}$ and the action of the mapping class group that produces a covering $\mathbb{T}_{g} \rightarrow \mathcal{M}_{g} $.
 In \cite{Rau} Rauch proves, that for $g>3$, every point in the branch locus $\mathcal{B}_{g}$ of $\mathcal{M}_{g}$ is topologically singular, the branch loci $\mathcal{B}_{2}$ and $\mathcal{B} _{3}$ containing topologically non-singular and singular points.
 In this article, we present a topological proof of these results.
-We point out as well an error appearing in \cite{Rau} in the description of the topologically singular points in the branch locus $\mathcal{B}_{2}$ of $\mathcal{M}_{2}$.

 Finally, we study some equisymmetric families of dimension 4, showing how both topologically singular and non-singular points appear in the branch loci of moduli spaces of these families.